Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the Semi-Streaming Model and Beyond: Our Algorithm

-\paragraph{Extending a Structure (\AlgExtendStructures).} An invocation of \AlgExtendStructures takes a single pass over the edges.
-The task of \AlgExtendStructures is to extend the active path of a free node $\alpha$ by adding at least one additional \newtext{matched} arc $\astar$ to the alternating path, and to backtrack if such an extension is not possible.
-We fix the maximum path length to $\maxlen \eqdef \lceil 1/\eps \rceil$.
-The process is made precise in the following.
+In \Cref{algo-extend-structures}, we provide a high-level pseudo-code of \AlgExtendStructures, and below provide more details.
+An invocation of \AlgExtendStructures takes a single pass over the edges.
+The task of \AlgExtendStructures is to extend/grow the active path of each free node $\alpha$ by adding at least one additional \newtext{matched} arc $\astar$ to the active path, while respecting the labels.
+Since active paths are alternating, this means that for each added matched arc the method adds an unmatched arc to the active path as well.
+We fix the maximum number of matched arcs in an active path to be $\maxlen \eqdef \lceil 1/\eps \rceil$.
+In \cref{algo-extend-structures} we provide a pseudo-code of this method, and in the rest of this section we describe that pseudo-code in more detail.